okamigarden/kamidots/README.md

 ## 🚀 Installation Script

-A script is available to automate the installation process.
+A script WILL be available to automate the installation process.
 It ensures that all the necessary dependencies are installed and it applies all configurations seamlessly.

 Installation Command
 ```
-./install.sh
+WIP - Coming soon :)
 ```
 ⚠️ WARNING: Any personal modifications may be overwritten!